Rajikshank/weather-app-lsf_interview/README.md

 ## 🏗️ App Design Details

-* **Modular Components**: The UI is broken into small, reusable React components (CurrentWeather, WeatherHighlights, ForecastList) for easy maintenance.
+* **Modular Components**: The UI is broken into small, reusable React components (CurrentWeather, WeatherHighlights, WeatherForecast) for easy maintenance.
 * **State Management**: Local component state handles UI interactions (mute toggle, search input), while global data fetching is managed by TanStack Query.
 * **Input Sanitization**: All user inputs (e.g., city names) are client-side trimmed and validated to strip out unwanted characters and ensure only well-formed API requests are sent, reducing errors and improving reliability.
 * **Caching Strategy**: We use TanStack Query to cache weather API responses for **5 minutes**.
 This: